honzasp/honzasp.github.io/README.md

-wqa.ic.cz
+wqa.wz.cz
 =========

-This is a git repository of my personal sandbox web page [wqa.ic.cz](http://wqa.ic.cz).
-Everything is open-source (GNU GPL).

-The name of the repository is misleading, because the former location was http://wqa.wz.cz, but the hosting doesn't seem to be working any more.
+This is the git repository of [honzasp.github.io](http://honzasp.github.io).
+It was first hosted on http://wqa.wz.cz/, then on http://wqa.ic.cz/ and now it resides on GitHub, because it is cool.